Evaluating the Deployment of Instructional Technology Tools

 The two digital tools that we used in edu 226 were digital notebooks and LMS(blackboard).
 I’m my triple E framework score, I’ve scored all of the two because I feel like both tools protects our data and it’s engaging and accessible to students.
 If I wanted to persuade my school to use one of the tools it will be very difficult because both tools are good.
 But I should’ve considered the cultural context of the tools.

-Last edited 10 months ago by Isatou Kebbeh
+Last edited 1 year ago by Isatou Kebbeh

 Kathleen